-10 Unique and Fun Swiss German Words
+10 Unique and Fun Swiss German Slang Words and Phrases

 How do you know when you’ve mastered a language?

 I think it’s when you know some slang and are able to use it in your writing and conversations.